 SUP yoga’s ever increasing popularity has SUP Yoga schools and classes popping up across the country and the world.
 This type of practice is identical to a normal Yoga flow but instead of a mat you are on a standup paddle board.
 With the help of Mandy our San Diego resident SUP Yoga guru we put together an introduction to Standup Paddle Board Yoga.
-Before participating in your first class we recommend you already have some yoga practice experience and we suggest you practice how to do these 10 SUP Yoga Poses before attending a class.
+Before participating in your first class, we recommend you already have some yoga practice experience.
+We suggest you practice how to do these 10 paddle board yoga poses before attending a class.

 Zen Girl Mandy:

 Mandy Burstein is one of our Isle ambassadors who helped us in designing our Women’s Yoga Paddle Board.
 Mandy has been teaching group and private SUP Yoga Classes for several years now so it was only right that we ask her for some advice on what to expect during a SUP Yoga Class.
 You can connect with Mandy on Facebook or Instagram and visit her blog, Zen Girl.

 What should you expect?

 A typical SUP Yoga class is 75 – 90 minutes long.
 The first few minutes includes an overview of the equipment and paddle techniques on land, so you are prepared once out on the water.
 The teacher will help the students launch their boards into the water.
 Go for a nice group paddle, warming up your muscles and your breath.
 The postures will be very similar to those practiced in a typical Vinyasa class — sun salutations, chaturanga, downdog, warrior poses, etc., culminating in Savasana — the best part!
 After your final resting pose and guided meditation, students paddle back to their launch spot and return to land refreshed and renewed.